Khandha Hospital

 [This talk is based on the Simile of the Six Animals Discourse and talk about seclusion (viveka)]

 It is like a man covered with sores and wounds entering a forest of thorns and reeds.
-The eye, ear, … mind anywhere in the body has wounds and sores, and form, sound, …… mind objects are thorns.
+The eye, ear, … mind anywhere in the body has wounds and sores, and form, sound, … mind objects are thorns.
 Therefore, kilesa wounds are festering all the time.
 The injured patient's desire to enter the thorn bush will make the situation worse.
-Lobha, dosa and moha are festering at the eye, ear, etc. People who don't want to stay in forests and mountains can't live there either.
+Lobha, dosa, and moha are festering at the eye, ear, etc. People who don't want to stay in forests and mountains can't live there either.
 They only desire to stay in cities.
 That's why they want to be pricked.
-They are satisfied to have wounds, and don’t want to be free from it. (i.e., not appreciating body seclusion— kāya-viveka).
+They are satisfied to have wounds and don’t want to be free from them (i.e., not appreciating body seclusion— kāya-viveka).

-The cause of kamma is very few, if not become a kammavādī diṭṭhi— i.e., the view of kamma determines every things.
+The cause of kamma is very few, if not become a kammavādī diṭṭhi— i.e., the view that kamma determines everything.
 (It’s very similar to God— the Creator.)
 The Buddha not only mentioned kamma but also talked about many other causes.
 For example, suicides (i.e., prick with mind or mental thorns).
-If you blame every things only on the past kammas and it’s kammavādī-diṭṭhi.
+If you blame everything only on the past kamma, it’s kammavādī-diṭṭhi.
 Many Buddhists have this wrong view.
-Whatever may be if there are inconveniences and blaming it on kammas.
+Whatever may be, if there are inconveniences and you're blaming it on kamma.
 With anger and doing things blindly is pricking with thorns in the mind.
 Staying calm is a good thing.
 It’s becoming festering wounds by entering thorny bushes or places.
-Die with fright is pricking with form object thorns (e.g., haunted by violent ghosts).
-If you die with poison, it is pricking with the taste of thorns, etc. You go to the thorny bush and wood and also don’t want to have wounds is never possible (even the Buddha can’t help).
+Dying with fright is pricking with form object thorns (e.g., haunted by violent ghosts).
+If you die with poison, it is pricking with the taste of thorns, etc. You go to the thorny bush and wood and also don’t want to have wounds; this is never possible (even the Buddha can’t help).

 According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.